CPAP Mask Considerations and Complaints

 Sleep Lifestyle: This is the optimal style for active sleepers or for users who have a lot of facial hair that may cause leakage in the other mask types.

 Your goal in therapy is to ensure you can breathe while you are sleeping, uninterrupted.
 In order to do this, you need to find a mask that is comfortable but will also deliver the prescribed pressures from your CPAP machine.
-Take our quiz Find the Right CPAP Mask to help in your selection.
+Finding the right mask for you can be challenging, especially when there are dozens to choose from – different sizes, types, and manufacturers.